Hamiltonians¶

 Data representation¶

 ffsim includes several classes for representing Hamiltonians in different forms.
-In this page we’ll focus on the molecular Hamiltonian of the form
+To take a concrete example, we’ll use the molecular Hamiltonian of the form

 To represent this Hamiltonian, the information that needs to be stored consists of (\(N\) is the number of spatial orbitals):